 The overall economy is predicted to grow at about 8 per cent to 8.5 per cent, and with manufacturing growth in industrial production also significantly growing, I think it should auger well for the CV industry overall.

-The railways are improving, but they can't improve at significant pace compared to the CV segment in the road sector.
+The railways are improving, but they cannot improve at significant pace compared to the CV segment in the road sector.
 With road construction also prevailing and the government of India promising to put more money and more private participation, I think the CV segment is going to have a significant future in the next five to 10 years.

 How sensitive is it to interest rates?

 In my opinion the growth in the CV industry is significantly dependent only on the overall economic growth.
-Diesel price hikes, and temporary fluctuations are some hiccups.
+Diesel price hikes and temporary fluctuations are some hiccups.
 But they will even out over time.

 The Supreme Court orders of overloading being banned should also auger well for the industry.
 There should be a significant growth and especially infrastructure development.